 National Park Regulations

-Uganda Wildlife Authority is a body that is in charge of conserving the country’s natural heritage.
-This includes animals, plants, natural features and ecosystems in general.
+Uganda Wildlife Authority is a body that is in charge of conserving the country’s natural heritage like animals, plants, physical features and ecosystems in general.
 It has set National Park Regulations that each visitor must follow.
-This is in order to stay safe when one is in the National Parks.
-These are regulations that apply to all the National parks in Uganda; and therefore must be followed by all persons that visit the Park.
+All persons that visit the Park must follow regulations set that apply to all the National parks in Uganda inorder to stay safe.